LandSinking/GlobalUrbanSubsidence/Fig2_plot/readme.md

 # Fig2_plot

+Steps for reproducing figure 2 in our manuscript:

+- Unzip `../Regional_boundary.zip` , which contains the shapefiles required to draw the intercontinental boundaries.
-Run `Fig2_plot.py` to generate figure 1 as shown in our manuscript.
+- Run `Fig2_plot.py` to generate figure 2